michelfernandez/cove/site/content/english/expert-suisse.md

 {{% content %}}
 {{% heading %}}
-# Free signing with Skribble until end of year for EXPERTsuisse members
+# Free signing with Skribble <br class="hide-for-mobile">until end of year for EXPERTsuisse members
 {{% /heading %}}

 {{< picture sav-special 200 "Blue circle with the number 12" >}}